-Ice Hockey Quotes To Inspire Your Team
+15 Best Hockey Quotes To Fuel Your Game

 “A good hockey player plays where the puck is.
 A great hockey player plays where the puck is going to be.”

-It was actually Wayne’s father Walter who came up with this quote.
+It was actually Wayne’s father, Walter, who came up with this quote.

 But Wayne made it popular after leading the US hockey team to victory in the 1980s Olympics.